Barry Lane

 Barry Douglas Lane (21 June 1960 – 31 December 2022) was an English professional golfer.
 He won five official European Tour events between 1988 and 2004.
 He played in the 1993 Ryder Cup and won the inaugural Andersen Consulting World Championship of Golf in late 1995.
 After reaching 50 he had considerable success on the European Senior Tour, winning eight times between 2010 and 2019.

 Early life

 Lane was born in Hayes, Middlesex but grew up in Bracknell.
-He only took up golf at the age of 14 but became an assistant professional at nearby Downshire Golf Club in 1976, at the age of 16.
-He was an assistant at Downshire for 8 years.
+He took up golf at age 14 and became an assistant professional at Downshire Golf Club in 1976, at age 16.
+He worked there for 8 years.